Alberta Highway 2: Later years

-On May 23, 2005, the section between Calgary and Edmonton was renamed the Queen Elizabeth II Highway in honour of the Queen's visit to Alberta as part of the province's centennial celebrations; the first road sign was personally unveiled by the Queen.
-It was the first highway in Canada to be named for her.
+The section of Highway 2 through Calgary developed in phases.
+The initial freeway segment, from the north Calgary city limit south to 16 Avenue NE, opened in 1971 when the city's population was approximately 400,000.
+An extension to 17 Avenue SE followed in 1975; the 1980 phase, reaching Glenmore Trail, was shifted east of the original planned alignment after community opposition to routing the expressway through the Inglewood neighbourhood.
+A further southern section to Highway 22X opened in 1982, with the alignment again shifted east to preserve the newly established Fish Creek Provincial Park, and a final extension across the Bow River toward De Winton was completed in 2003.
+Alberta Transportation assumed management of the route from the City of Calgary in 2001.
+The expressway had been named Deerfoot Trail in 1974 to honour Api-kai-ees, a Siksika Nation runner who competed professionally in the 1880s under the name "Deerfoot".
+Born around 1864, Api-kai-ees was a nephew of Siksika head chief Isapo-muxika (Crowfoot); in 1886 he completed a ten-mile race in Calgary in 54 minutes 30 seconds and won a 16-hour endurance race covering 84 miles.

 Twinning south of Calgary continued in the 1990s.
 A Highway 43 realignment in 1998 shortened Highway 2 by nearly 90 km to its current northern terminus in Grande Prairie; it previously extended west to British Columbia Highway 2 at the border.
 Several projects including median widening and interchange upgrades were completed in the 2010s that increased the safety of the highway's busier sections.

 In the early morning hours of December 15, 2011, a Lethbridge man killed three people on Highway 2 immediately north of Claresholm.
 The man turned the gun on himself in a murder–suicide.

+During the May 2011 Slave Lake wildfire, which burned approximately a third of the town of Slave Lake, Highway 2 southeast toward Athabasca served as the primary designated evacuation route for residents.
+Road closures elsewhere in the region hampered the response, and provincial officials warned that residents should not attempt to use highways that were not confirmed open.

 Work began in 2016 to straighten the alignment of Highway 2 at the south end of Red Deer.
 The project included demolition of an existing bridge and construction of four new bridges for Highway 2.
 A substandard curve was removed and straightened, and a left entrance to Highway 2 for southbound traffic from Gaetz Avenue was reconstructed to crossover to the west side of the highway before joining the southbound lanes from the right side in a more conventional configuration.
 The existing bridges on this section of the highway had been constructed in 1962.
 The project was completed in 2018.